Obituary of Angela Leto

 Visitation is on Thursday March 14 from 5 pm to 7 pm at Brings Broadway Chapel.
 A brief service will be held Friday March 15 at Holy Hope Cemetery at 1 pm.
 In lieu of flowers, the family requests donations be made to your favorite charity.

-The family wants to especially thank the staff at Pacifica Senior Living and TMC Hospice for their compassionate and attentive care of Angela.To send flowers to the family of Angela Leto, please visit Tribute Store
+The family wants to especially thank the staff at Pacifica Senior Living and TMC Hospice for their compassionate and attentive care of Angela.To send flowers to the family or plant a tree in memory of Angela Leto, please visit Tribute Store